Leonhecke1/leonhecke1/README.md

 - **Databases:** [MongoDB]

 ## Projects
-- [spotifyr](https://github.com/Leonhecke1/spotifyr): A React application to track and display Spotify statistics.
+- [spotifyr](https://github.com/Leonhecke1/abschlusspruefung_FIAE): A collection of informations and documents.
 - [bir-app](https://github.com/Leonhecke1/bir-app): A React-Native application to display free beer in your local area.